-Eleven years ago a group of friends realized that there was shortage of real help for orphans and displaced children in Nepal.
+Twelve years ago a group of friends realized that there was shortage of real help for orphans and displaced children in Nepal.
 In a small apartment in the Kathmandu Valley 8 children from different families and backgrounds were gathered.
 The operation, funded mostly from board members pockets, grew and today there are 16 children in the children's home and four home-based education families who are assisted outside of the valley.

 With the establishment of a children's home, the directors realized that they needed to offer competitive alternatives to the already saturated market in Nepal of children's care and home provision.
 The children all attend a public school located near to the home.
 This means that they are educated in Nepalese and English.
 The children are afforded the opportunity to become conversant in English, opening many more doors in their life because they are developing English as a language.

 At home the children are further afforded assistance by way of a tutoring program.
 In addition the children cultivate a love for the arts.
 Music, by way of violin and flute are taught as well traditional dance.
 Often the children have opportunities to entertain the community with their talents.
 They are regularly taken hiking and walking on nature trails to stimulate their love for nature and Nepal.